Dpdl-io/DpdlEngine/README.md

 Dpdl is suitable for rapid application development in various domains, in particular also for small development of applications on small memory footprint devices, and can be used as embedded scripting engine for various applications.

-The main nature of Dpdl is for enabling rapid development, code reuse and allow a high degree of portability.
+The main nature of Dpdl is for enabling rapid development, code reuse and allow a high degree of portability while being simple, extensible and compact.
-Dpdl has also built-in constructs to enable dynamic AI generated code.

 The 'DpdlPacket' data container is a highly optimized way to store, query and access data on devices that have limited memory and storage capabilities.